 Phish performed "Shine a Light" twice more during the remainder of 2009, unfortunately without Sharon Jones and Saundra Williams on backup vocals, Dave Guy on trumpet, David Smith on trombone, and Tony Jarvis on saxophone.
 "Shine a Light" was played as an encore at the 12/04/09 Madison Square Garden show that featured the first "Glide" since Coventry, perhaps a not so subtle apology for the conditions that prevailed at the time of that ungodly train wreck.
 As a fitting tribute to the glorious year of rebirth the band had enjoyed, "Shine a Light" also appeared in the second set of the 12/31/09 Miami show that brought it to a conclusion.

-Based on its continued appearance in 2010 setlists, "Shine a Light" appears to be the Exile song that is going to be added to the regular rotation Phish repertoire, perhaps taking a few of the regular encore slots where "Loving Cup" would ordinarily appear.
-In the 2010 versions to date, Trey has been faithful to the "official" lyrics for the song with respect to the condition of Brian Jones eyes ("shut" rather than "bloodshot").
+Based on its continued appearance in 2010 setlists, "Shine a Light" seemed to be the Exile song that was going to be added to the regular rotation Phish repertoire.
+In true replacement player (what’s the WAR for this?) fashion, each of the 2010 performances saw the song taking the encore slots that "Loving Cup" would typically fill.
+Alas, addition to the regular rotation was not in the cards.

 So "When you're drunk in the alley, baby, with your clothes all torn... and your late night friends leave you in the cold gray dawn... may the good Lord shine a light on you, make every song you sing your favorite tune!"